insanalamin/mechaway/README.md

 - Lightweight backend management and explorer
 - Agentic design with multimodal tools support
 - Bidirectional websocket interactions for AI companions, chatrooms, and multiplayer apps
-- Durable orchestrator for long-running, resumable computation such as research simulation, ETL, ML training, research, and analysis
+- Durable orchestrator for long-running, resumable computation such as research simulation, ETL, ML training, and analysis

 ---